gloriacitizen00-dev/Tarot_guide/README.md

 This software is provided "as is", without warranty of any kind.

-© 2026 Tu Nombre.
+© 2026 Gloria Martinez.
 All rights reserved.